 Q: Can I use multiple reference images?

-Yes — IP-Adapter Plus and some Comfy workflows accept multiple.
+Yes.
+IP-Adapter Plus, multi-image Redux, and some Comfy workflows accept several.
 They blend, which may not be what you want.
-Stronger pattern: one reference for style + ControlNet pose from another reference.
+A more reliable pattern is one reference for style plus a ControlNet pose from another reference.

 Q: Does seed matter for reference-based generation?

 Yes.
 Same seed + same reference + same prompt + same strength = same output.
-Use the seed to lock variants and isolate the effect of strength changes.
+Lock the seed so you can isolate the effect of a single strength or scale change.

 Tags: #Troubleshooting #ai-image #img2img #reference-image #controlnet